-In publications, breeding values will be presented for two mastitis traits and the index: The breeding values for subclinical mastitis and clinical mastitis, and an udder health index in which clinical and subclinical mastitis have been given weight according to the economic damage they are causing.
+In publications, breeding values will be presented for two mastitis traits and the index: the breeding values for subclinical mastitis and clinical mastitis, and an udder health index.
+In the udder health index, clinical and subclinical mastitis have been given weight according to the economic damage they are causing.
 In total, seven traits have been defined that are being used in the breeding value estimation.
 Besides the two published breeding values, there are five traits that are being used to predict resistance against mastitis infections: the so-called indicator traits.